Ooh La La!

 I have always wanted to try Organic Coconut Sugar in ice cream.
 I have found that organic coconut sugar makes for a good brown sugar substitute but was curious how it would do in ice cream.

-So I substituted coconut sugar in and it quickly colored my cream to a nicely brown tint.
+So I substituted coconut sugar in and it quickly colored my cream to a nice brown tint.
 I grabbed a little taste and knew I was onto something.

 I was so excited when I sampled my finished product, absolutely delicious!